-Fork bomb is also called wabbit or rabbit virus that was crafted by malicious hackers to launch denial-of-service attack on the target system.
-The virus replicates itself and corrupts the available system resources.
-It slows down the performance of the system or sometimes can cause system crashes due to resource starvation
+A fork bomb is also called a wabbit or rabbit virus that was crafted by malicious hackers to launch a denial-of-service attack on the target system.
+The fork bomb virus replicates itself and corrupts the available system resources.
+It slows down the performance of the system or sometimes can cause system crashes due to resource starvation.

 Fork bomb viruses function in two different ways

 It functions in two ways to perform the process of forking – one by using the CPU processing time and also by slowing down the process of operating system.
 It’s an infinite process where its copies are launch repeatedly.

 In a system functioning on an Unix operating system, fork bombs are developed to exploit the fork system call.
 Forked processes are generally copies of the first program, once it starts its execution from the new address at the frame pointer, the process of forking is continued and produces multiple copies causing growth in the process.

 A fox bomb functions to generate huge number of processes in a limited time frame to fill up the space in certain set of processes that are meant for computer’s operating system.
 When there is a saturation of processes, there is no way for new programs to start until there is a termination of other processes.
 Even when there is no saturation of space, there are no chances of genuine program to get started as the fork bomb reserves the space for its new copy and the process goes on like an infinite loop.